Shri Martand Manik Prabhu Maharaj

 Shri Martand Manik Prabhu was not merely a philosopher but also a practitioner.
 A Sadhaka as well as an Anubhavi.
 It is one thing to know Truth intellectually and quite different a thing to feel and experience it.
 This is possible only for those who are seeped in austerities.
 He had mastered Mantra Shastra and had exceptional Yogic powers.
 In spite of all these attainments he was like a child and his heart melted for the devotees.
 His stern exterior belied his immense love and compassion.
 He was, indeed, a rare combination of Jnana, Bhakti and Vairagya.

 Shri Prabhu Sampradaya does not depend on following one or the other path.
-It depends exclusively on reflection and meditation of Jnana.
-Each one should try to acquire Jnana, following the Path laid down by his own caste and creed.
+It depends exclusively on the reflection and meditation of Jnana.
+Each one should try to acquire Jnana, following the path laid down by his own caste and creed.
 This is the principle adopted by this Sampradaya.

 Vedanta Dharma is capable of becoming the sole representative of all the religions of the world.
 All the existing religions of the world can have access to our Dharma.
 Moses of Israel, Jesus of the Christians, Paigambar of the Muslims are the same as Shri Prabhu; of the Jains, of the Buddhists or of the Zoroastrians, the Supreme God is the same as ours.